 Moxie makes itself at home.

 When George married KFC magnate John Y. Brown in 1979, it was a match made in political heaven.
-Just ten days after they wed, Brown decided to make a run for Kentucky governor.
+Just ten days after they wed, Brown decided to run for Kentucky governor.
 The newlyweds crisscrossed the state on the campaign trail, and Kentucky fell in love with them.
-George was a master at making small talk and connecting with supporters on the trail.
-Without question, she buoyed his campaign and helped him sweep into the governor’s mansion.
+George was a master at making small talk and connecting with supporters on the course.
+WShebuoyed his campaign and helped him sweep into the governor’s mansion. without question

 While on the trail, supporters would often gift George with beautiful handcrafted items.
 The crafts so impressed George that she spearheaded efforts to establish the Kentucky Art and Craft Foundation and urged Brown to start a craft-making initiative in Kentucky.
-George helped raise awareness of the talent, ingenuity, and beauty to be found in the wares of Kentucky makers, and she left a lasting mark.
+As a result, George helped raise awareness of the talent, ingenuity, and beauty in the wares of Kentucky makers, and she left a lasting mark.

-It’s remarkable to me that someone who was not born and raised in Kentucky could so clearly and deeply appreciate the Commonwealth and its people.
+It’s remarkable to me that someone who was not born and raised in Kentucky could so clearly and sincerely appreciate the Commonwealth and its people.

 Phyllis George Brown’s Wikipedia Page: https://en.wikipedia.org/wiki/Phyllis_George